bdoms/trestle/readme.md

+# Trestle

 Copyright &copy; 2019, [Brendan Doms](https://www.bdoms.com/)
 Licensed under the [MIT license](http://www.opensource.org/licenses/MIT)

-# Trestle

-An jumping off point for building modern web apps.
+A jumping off point for building modern web apps.

 Uses Python 3, Tornado, and Peewee on the back end, with Vue, Svelte, or no JaaScript on the front end.